deepakkolli0/MovieSearch/README.md

 # MovieSearch
-A website to search for movies
+A website to search for movies and tv shows